Start 2025 on the right note, and use "PFP2025" at checkout to get a 10% discount!

 About the Author

-I've been writing Python code for slightly more than a decade now.
-In my free time, I maintain more than half a dozen open-source packages written in Python, which have been downloaded 500k+ times from PyPI.
+I've been writing Python code for more than a decade now.
+In my spare time, I maintain more than half a dozen open-source packages written in Python, which have collected a total of 1.5 million downloads from the PyPI.

 Get started